rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 #### Discoverer installation 11.1.1.2

-The following steps detail the Discoverer installation:
+Use the following steps for the Discoverer installation:

 1. Start the run installer.
 You can optionally use the ``-ignoreSysPreReqs`` parameter.